Skip to main content

 What is Content Security Policy (CSP)?

 CSP is an HTTP header that tells browsers which resources (scripts, styles, images) are allowed to load on your page.
-It's the most effective defense against XSS (Cross-Site Scripting) attacks.
+It's the most effective defense against XSS (Cross-Site Scripting) attacks — a malicious script can't execute if CSP blocks it.

 The 'unsafe-inline' directive allows inline scripts and styles to execute, which defeats the primary purpose of CSP.
-Attackers who inject HTML can execute arbitrary JavaScript if unsafe-inline is enabled.
+Attackers who inject HTML can execute arbitrary JavaScript if unsafe-inline is enabled, bypassing your XSS protection entirely.

 How do I implement CSP without breaking my site?